Efgartigimod for Low Platelet Count

 The trial does not specify if you need to stop your current medications, but you cannot continue or start certain medications like anti-CD20 therapy, romiplostim, or monoclonal antibodies during the trial.

-What data supports the effectiveness of the drug efgartigimod PH20 SC for low platelet count?
+What evidence suggests that efgartigimod PH20 SC might be an effective treatment for low platelet count?

 This trial is for adults with primary immune thrombocytopenia who completed a previous 24-week study and can commit to another 52 weeks.
 They must understand the trial, consent to procedures, attend visits, use contraception if applicable, and not be pregnant or breastfeeding.